Gaza-Israel War

 How MSF is responding

 The needs in Gaza are immense.
-Over the last ten months, sieges and evacuation orders on various hospitals have pushed our activities into an ever-smaller territory and are limiting our response.
+Over the last 15 months, sieges and evacuation orders on various hospitals have pushed our activities into an ever-smaller territory and are limiting our response.
 Humanitarian aid in Gaza is severely lacking; the work we are able to do is only a drop in the ocean of need.

 What are the medical needs MSF is seeing in Gaza?

-Infections resulting from poorly treated wounds are rising fast, putting lives at risk.
+Infections resulting from poorly treated wounds are putting lives at risk.
 The risks of infection are incredibly high because of the conditions that people are forced to live in and the fact that there just isn’t the capacity and ability to provide the in-hospital care that these patients truly need.
+The World Health Organization also reports an increase in infectious diseases including diarrhea, acute respiratory infections, skin infections, and outbreaks like hepatitis.
+Pregnant mothers struggle to find access to delivery rooms due to crowded hospitals, leading to stillbirths or births in terrible conditions for both mother and child.

 MSF’s mental health teams have been addressing the psychological toll of the war and forced displacement on children’s emotional wellbeing in Gaza after nearly three months of siege and bombardment.
 Children have been exposed to extremely traumatic episodes with some patients recovering from physical injuries and some having lost their family members.